monowai/flockdata.org/README.md

 * [ab-search](https://github.com/monowai/auditbucket/tree/master/ab-search) - records the latest version of a document audited by ab-engine in ElasticSearch

 ## Viewing the information
 AuditBucket information is stored in industry standard JSON documents.
-Any Neo4j or ElasticSearch query tools can work effortlessely AuditBucket information.
+Any Neo4j or ElasticSearch query tool will work effortlessely with AuditBucket information.

 -Mike